oracle/db-sharding/container-based-sharding-deployment/samples/container-files/docker-container-files/docker-sharded-database-with-system-sharding.md

 **Notes:**:

 * Change the ownership for data volume `/scratch/oradata/dbfiles/ORCL1CDB` and `/scratch/oradata/dbfiles/ORCL2CDB` exposed to shard container as it has to be writable by oracle "oracle" (uid: 54321) user inside the container.
 * If this is not changed then database creation will fail.
-For details, please refer, [oracle/docker-images for Single Instace Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance).
+For details, please refer, [oracle/docker-images for Single Instance Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance).

 ### Shard1 Container